 McCabe Contradicts White House Claim Comey Lost Support of Agents

-(CN) – Acting FBI Director Andrew McCabe on Thursday contradicted the White House claim that fired director James Comey had lost the support of rank-and-file members of the bureau.
+WASHINGTON (CN) – Acting FBI Director Andrew McCabe on Thursday contradicted the White House claim that fired director James Comey had lost the support of rank-and-file members of the bureau.

-Testifying Thursday morning at a Senate Intelligence Committee, McCabe said the claim is not accurate.
+Testifying Thursday morning at a Senate Intelligence Committee hearing, McCabe said the claim is not accurate.

-He said Comey “enjoyed broad support” within the agency and that he personally holds Comey in the “absolute highest regard.”

-He went on to say it was the “greatest privilege” of his career to serve under him.
+“I can tell you that I hold director Comey in the absolute highest regard,” he said.
+“I have the highest respect for his considerable abilities and his integrity, and it has been the greatest privilege and honor of my professional life to work with him.”

+“I can tell you also that director Comey enjoyed broad support within the FBI, and still does to this day,” he added.

+When Sen. Joe Manchin, D-W.Va., later asked McCabe if morale at the FBI changed after Comey declined on July 5, 2016, to recommend criminal charges against Hillary Clinton for allegedly mishandling classified information, McCabe acknowledged some hard feelings.

+“I think morale has always been good,” he said.
+“However, we had – there were folks within our agency who were frustrated with the outcome of the Hillary Clinton case and some of those folks were very vocal about those concerns.”

-McCabe went on to tell the committee the White House has not tried to interfere with its investigation of Russian meddling in the 2016 U.S. election.
+McCabe went on to tell the committee that the White House has not tried to interfere with its investigation of Russian meddling in the 2016 U.S. election.

 “The work of the men and women of the FBI continues despite any changes in circumstance, any decisions, so there has been no effort to impede our investigation to date,” he said in response to a question from Sen. Marco Rubio, R-Fla.